 As an alternative, he recommends joining something early, like a school club or team, and showing consistency and progress, eventually taking a leadership role.
 “Schools love that,” he says.
 The same goes for volunteering or work experience outside of school.

 Hone Your List of Schools Carefully

 The rising popularity of the Common Application has also increased the number of schools students are applying to, with some students submitting apps to 20 or more schools.
-Last year, the average application fee for ranked schools was around $50, and it’s creeping up to $70, says Peeler.
+Typical application fees run between $30 and $75.

 You want a mix of match schools (where you meet the average standards), safety schools (ones where you’re very likely to get in, based on your test scores and GPA), and reach schools (where you might be below the average but offered better financial aid packages).
 And money should factor into the equation.
 Consider your Expected Family Contribution (EFC, which you’ll know after filling out the FAFSA), trends in financial aid, the trends in tuition costs, and your future income or hypothetical return.